Symphonic map from ellipsoid to ellipsoid: Backgroud

-In 2014, Nakauchi \cite{Nakauchi2014} used symphonic joining method to construct symphonic map between spheres.
-Inspired by the work \cite{Nakauchi2014} and the history of harmonic map, in this paper, our main aims are to construct symphonic map between ellipsoind and gives hopf construction of symphonic map.
+In 2014, Nakauchi and Takakuwa \cite{MR3238295} used symphonic joining method to construct symphonic map between spheres.
+Inspired by \cite{MR3238295} and the related results in the field of harmonic map , The main purpose of this paper are to construct symphonic map between ellipsoid (see \autoref{thm3.
+1}) and gives Hopf construction of symphonic map(see \autoref{thm4.
+1}).
+One can refer to \cite{MR3940323, MR3813997, MR3451407, MR4483578, MR4434687, MR3989749, MR4484437} for the related results for symphonic map.
+We think our main theorem (\autoref{thm3.
+1}\autoref{thm4.
+1}) can be used to represent the the elements in homotopy group of ellipsoid by symphonic map.